History Files Nav bar

 AD 840 - 1512

-A pocket kingdom, Navarre was founded no later than AD 737 as a Frankish march county up alongside the Western Pyrenees.
-It was isolated from early contact with the Islamic invaders and was less involved with the Reconquista than other states.
-Initially under the domination of the Franks, it was also open to influence by the native Basque (Euskeran) peoples, and was, essentially, a Basque kingdom in pre-Spanish Spain (hence the Basque name, Nafarroa).
+A pocket kingdom, Navarre was founded no later than AD 737 as a Frankish march county up alongside the western Pyrenees.
+It was isolated from early contact with the Islamic invaders, especially after the Umyadd governor of Pamplona was kicked out around 740, and was less involved with the Reconquista than other states.
+Initially under the domination of the Franks, it was also open to influence by the native Basque (Euskeran) peoples who were largely embodied by the Vascones.
+It was essentially, a Basque kingdom in pre-Spanish Iberia (hence the Basque name, Nafarroa).

-Luigi Luca Cavalli-Sforza in Genes, Peoples, and Languages (University of California Press, 2000) states (pp.120-121): "...the Basques once inhabited a much larger territory than today...
-During the last Paleolithic period the Basque region extended over almost the entire area where ancient cave paintings have been found.
-There are some [clues] that Basque descends from a language spoken 35,000 to 40,000 years ago, during the first occupation of France by [Homo sapiens]...
-The artists of these caves would have spoken a language of the first, pre-agricultural Europeans, from which modern Basque is derived."
+Luigi Luca Cavalli-Sforza states: '...the Basques once inhabited a much larger territory than today...
+During the last Palaeolithic period in Europe the Basque region extended over almost the entire area [in which] ancient cave paintings have been found.
+There are some [clues to show] that Basque descends from a language [which was] spoken 35,000 to 40,000 years ago, during the first occupation of [modern] France by [Homo sapiens]...
+The artists [in] these caves would have spoken a language of the first, pre-agricultural Europeans, from which modern Basque is derived'.

 c.737 - 840